liyanrui/orez/README.md

 You might write some scripts to convert the YAML docuemnt into a particular document format, such as LaTeX, HTML.
 I have provided two python scripts for ConTeXt and Markdown respectivily.

-The usage of orez-ctx is as follows:
+The usages of orez-ctx is as follows:

 ```console
 $ orez -w hello-world.orz | orez-ctx > hello-world.tex